Maybe even better than the real thing - edible brownie batter is the safe-to-eat guilty pleasure late night dessert you've been searching for.

 It may come as a surprise, but the risks in eating raw batter is not in the eggs.
 The risk of getting a bad egg is actually not very high.
 The main risk rests in eating raw flour.

 Flour goes through very little processing.
-It goes from field to mill to store, so whatever was on the wheat in the field is still there in the flour.
+It goes from field to mill to store, so untreated flour may have harmful bacteria.
 Luckily, heat-treating the flour makes it safe for you to eat.
+There are brands that sell heat-treated flour, but they can be hard to find and costly.

 The quickest way to do it is use the microwave. but you can also use the oven.
 The important thing to do is let the flour cool completely before you use it and then give it a good fluff.
 This is so that the flour gets the best texture after being heated.